Helping you kill the zombie cells in your body, one by one.

 Stress is a tad unreliable and not that effective.
 Reducing your stress can have a small impact (and I recommend you do it for many many reasons) but it isn’t significant enough to be effective.

 Autophagy is cool, but requires quite a bit of willpower and probably isn’t the best option for full efficiency and feasibility.

 Senolytics are fascinating and probably the best one on this list, but none except maybe metformin are actually being used, and who’s going to put sketchy molecule-drugs in their mouths?

 Wow, thanks for the amazing introduction.
 We’re currently partnering with The Adam’s Lab to find biomarkers and markers for senescent cells that are specific to them because the markers for cellular senescence currently aren’t specific to senescent cells (meaning other cells can have those markers as well).

 We take fluorescence microscopy pictures of senescent cells’, alive cells’, and dead cells’ mitochondria.
-Then, we run that through ImageJ to find key features, and to compare them effectively, then using different AI programs to analyze them further — Yes we get that it’s secretive, haha, but we’ll tell more later.
+Then, we run that through analysis programs to find key features, and to compare them effectively, then using different AI programs to analyze them further — Yes we get that it’s secretive, haha, but we’ll tell more later.

 This is a diagram of a fluorescence microscope.
 There are filters for the lights to go through to the sample, and it’s illuminated by a mercury arc lamp.
 The detector is the eye.